ricardobf/plt/README.md

 # plt
 PLT CLI Tool
-A Python CLI that performs common Bitbucket/GitHub admin tasks.
+A Python CLI that performs common VCS admin tasks (Currently available for Bitbucket and GitHub).

 ## Quickstart